ccowan/ccowan.github.com/src/documents/posts/firewall-port-forwarding-with-puppet.html.md

 }
 ```

-Keep in mind you will still need to setup your firewall config for persisting the firewall as outlined on the [Puppet Firewall Github](https://github.com/puppetlabs/puppetlabs-firewall) page.
-Also if you want to check if it successfully work you will need to run:
+Keep in mind you will still need to setup your firewall config for persisting the firewall as outlined on the [Puppet Firewall module](https://github.com/puppetlabs/puppetlabs-firewall) page.

+ProTip!
+If you want to see if the routing was setup, use the following command:

 ```sh
 sudo iptables -t nat -L
 ```